 Hands down, the most frequently asked question I get from my clients once we settle their personal injury claim is how much of the injury settlement will they get.
 To answer this question, I must fully outline the personal injury settlement breakdown.
 Below is an example of a hypothetical settlement in the amount of $25,000.00.
 Please note that the contract between client and lawyer decides the distribution of an actual case.
 The following example will provide a clearer understanding of the process of distribution on an actual settlement.

 1. Attorney’s Fees

-The attorney’s is the first charge to be taken from the settlement amount.
-The fee that the attorney makes on settlements is the way they are compensated for their legal expertise, front money for other cases and pay members of their staff.
+The attorney’s fee is the first charge to be taken from the settlement amount.
+The fee the attorney makes on settlements is how they get compensated for their legal expertise, front money for other cases, and pay members of their staff.
 If a claim is settled prior to filing a lawsuit, you can expect to pay 33 1/3 percent in attorney’s fees.
 If a lawsuit has to be filed, however, the fee is usually set at 40 percent.
 As the fee can vary, it is important to refer to your contract.
-The agreement set out in the beginning of representation and will govern the relationship.
+The agreement is set out in the beginning of representation and will govern the relationship.

 In our hypothetical settlement, assuming it was prior to filing a lawsuit, the attorney’s fee is $8,333.33.
 At this point there is $16,666.67 of the $25,000.00 remaining.

 In order for your claim to be prosecuted effectively, there are certain expenses that must be incurred.
 A few examples of case costs include cost for medical records, copy charges, and postage for pre-suit cases.
 However, the costs escalate when filing suit.
 In some situations it can wind up costing several thousands of dollars to cover the expenses of a case that is in litigation.